dynamsoft-docs/mobile-document-scanner-docs-js/gettingstarted/helloworld.md

 2. `dynamsoft-core`: Required, it includes `LicenseManager` class for `dynamsoft-document-normalizer`.
 3. `dynamsoft-document-normalizer`: Required, it provides functions to detect boundaries or perform normalization.
 4. `dynamsoft-capture-vision-router`: Required, it defines the class `CaptureVisionRouter`, which controls the whole process.
+5. `utils`: Optional, it includes the configuration code for document boundaries function.
+You can also copy the configuration code to your own code.

 ### Use a CDN